elsiklab/maizemine_doc/docs/index.md

 An API is available for users who would like to programmatically access MaizeMine.
 Perl, Python, Ruby, and Java are the languages supported by the InterMine API.
 For more information on the details of the API visit the [Intermine website](http://intermine.org/).

+Additionally, some Python examples using the MaizeMine API are available in the [intermine-api-python-examples](https://github.com/elsiklab/intermine-api-python-examples/tree/main/maizemine) repository on GitHub.

 ![API Access](./images/fig33_api.png "API Access")

 ## **Data Sources**